vandanadhakal/Zubers-Chicago-Ride-Sharing/README.md

 ### Process
 This project is developed using PostgreSQL and involved the use of **JOINs**, **subqueries**, **CASE statements**, and other essential SQL clauses.

 The analysis began by identifying the most popular taxi companies and calculating the total number of trips they provided during a representative week.
-To achieve this, the **Cabs** table was left joined with the **Trips** table to determine the total ride count for each cab company.
+To achieve this, the **Cabs** table is left joined with the **Trips** table to determine the total ride count for each cab company.

 The second part of the project explored the **impact of weather on ride volume** from the Loop neighborhood to O’Hare International Airport.
 Specifically, it compared the number of rides taken on **rainy and stormy Saturdays** versus more favorable weather.
-For this, the **Weather_Records** table was joined with the **Trips** table to capture weather conditions and classify them as either *“Good”* or *“Bad"*.
-Ride data for trips from the Loop to O’Hare on Saturdays was then extracted and analyzed in the context of these weather categories.
-Further, the total count of Good to Bad weather condition rides was determined.
+For this, the **Weather_Records** table is joined with the **Trips** table to capture weather conditions and classify them as either *“Good”* or *“Bad"*.
+Ride data for trips from the Loop to O’Hare on Saturdays is then extracted and analyzed in the context of these weather categories.
+Further, the total count of Good to Bad weather condition rides is determined.

 The file with project SQL query can be found here: [`Zuber's Ride Sharing Project`](https://drive.google.com/file/d/1uKR7Zf2dsxrH19v1qutM0sndfqbU-dKf/view?usp=share_link)